JohannesBuchner/pymultinest-tutorial/doc/source/example2.rst

 3. What is the evidence for this model?
 4. **Extend the model to 2 gaussian lines.**
 5. Are 2 gaussian lines preferred?
 I.e. is the evidence higher?
+6. Are 3 gaussian lines preferred?
-6. Analyse the other datasets.
+7. Analyse the other datasets.
 Are the results the same?

 Continue with :doc:`example3` ...